Exercise in Treatment of Canine Trauma

 For humans, vigorous exercise changes your brain.
 It makes you calmer and happier.
 You never have to feel guilty about a second piece of pie or indulging in that second eggnog, because calories are fuel for the amazing feats you are going to accomplish.
 You operate outside the social standards of beauty.
 Your body is an amazing machine that can do things you never dreamed of.
 You’ll be more confident.
 You’ll love yourself more, and you’ll have more love to spread around.

-One of the services that Downstay offers is therapeutic exercise.
 Many studies have concluded that exercise is as beneficial as medication in many instances for anxiety, depression, PTSD, and related disorders in humans, and researchers are just starting to realize that it can work wonders for your dog too.

 From a personal perspective, it’s amazing to look down in the middle of a run and see a smile in a pair of amber eyes that--when you first met--carried the weight of the world.
 Suddenly there’s relief.
 Trust.
 Communication.
 I love it, and I'm pretty sure they do too.